GoogleChrome/web.dev/src/site/content/en/blog/css-is-and-where/index.md

 With `:where()`, I'm waiting to see libraries offer versions with no specificity.
 The specificity competition between author styles and library styles could come to an end.
-There would be no specificity to compete with as an author.
+There would be no specificity to compete with when writing CSS.
 CSS has been working on a grouping feature like this for quite some time, it's here, and it's still largely unexplored territory.
 Have fun making smaller stylesheets and removing commas.